coverclock/com-diag-hazer/README.md

 haven't tried it for other operating systems).
 Neither does 7.3.1.
 But 7.1.8 works.

+Google Earth Pro only accepts GPS data on a serial port, or at least something that kinda sorta looks like a serial port.
+I've used a FIFO (named pipe), via the mkfifo(1) command, for stuff like this in the past, but there doesn't seem to be any way to get Pro to recognize the FIFO; only serial(ish) devices may apply here.

+So I processed the NMEA stream from a serial-attached GPS device using gpstool running on a Raspberry Pi, then forwarded it via UDP datagrams to another gpstool on the Raspberry Pi.
+(This is the bin/producer.sh script.)

+    gpstool -D /dev/ttyUSB0 -b 4800 -8 -n -1 -6 -c -A ip6-localhost -P 5555 -E

-Google Earth Pro only accepts GPS data on a serial port, or at least somethin that kinda sorta looks like a serial port.
-So I process the NMEA stream from a serial-attached GPS device using gpstool running on a Linux server, then forwarded it via UDP datagrams to another gpstool on the same server, and then use that gpstool to forward the NMEA stream out a serial port across a two FTDI USB-to-serial adaptors hooked back-to-back with a null modem in between, to a Mac running Google Earth Pro.
+Then I used the second gpstool to forward the NMEA stream out a serial port across a two FTDI USB-to-serial adaptors hooked back-to-back with a null modem in between, to a Mac running Google Earth Pro.
+(This is the bin/provider.sh script.)

+    gpstool -6 -P 5555 -O -D /dev/ttyUSB1 -b 4800 -8 -n -1

+I used the "GPS Import Realtime" drop down menu in Google Earth Pro to select the USB serial device representing the other end of the FTDI "milking machine".
+The menu liked the device "/dev/cu.usbserial-XXXXXXXX" where the Xs are some kind of internal identifier on MacOS where Pro was running.

-Empirically and anecdotally, but undocumentedly, Google Earth Pro appears to only accept serial input at 4800 baud.
+Empirically, and according to a Google search, anecdotally, but undocumentedly, Google Earth Pro appears to only accept serial input at 4800 baud.
 More recent and advanced GPS devices default to 9600 baud, and can overrun a 4800 baud serial port.
 So I used a USGlobalSat BU-353S4, which defaults to 4800 baud, as my GPS device on the Linux server.

 As Rube Goldberg as this is, it seems to work.